 Expected inflows are also generally calculated as a percentage inflow on-balance sheet items and include inflows that will be repaid within 30 days.
 To ensure a minimum level of liquid asset holdings, and to prevent banks from relying solely on anticipated inflows to meet their liquidity coverage ratio, the prescribed amount of inflows that can offset outflows is capped at 75 per cent of total expected outflows.

-SCBM implemented the LCR requirements as from November 2017 and has maintained its liquidity position above the prudential requirement.
+SCBM has maintained its liquidity position above the prudential requirement.

-The LCR was 143% as at September 2018.
+The consolidated LCR was 237% as at September 2019 against the regulatory limit of 80%.

 Main drivers and changes in LCR